Parking at Disney World [2024] (Parks, Hotels, Tips, Price)

 Driving to Magic Kingdom

-Not all guests will be able to avoid driving to Magic Kingdom, but guests of Disney hotels have the option of taking a bus to the park, and we usually recommend they do that.
+Not all guests will be able to avoid driving to Magic Kingdom, but guests of Disney hotels have the option of taking a bus or monorail to the park, and we usually recommend they do that.

 Magic Kingdom is a mixed bag when it comes to driving.
 It’s the most popular park, which means you'll have the longest bus lines.
 This will particularly be true at the value resorts, which cater most heavily to families.